syncfusion/blazor-docs/src/pivotview/pivot-table/olap.md

 ### Assigning olap data to the pivot table

-The Pivot Table component further needs to be populated with an appropriate data source.
+The [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) component further needs to be populated with an appropriate data source.
 For illustration purpose, a collection of objects mentioning the sales details of certain products over a period and region has been prepared.
 This sample data is assigned to the pivot table component through [`PivotViewDataSourceSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html) class.
 Refer [here](#data-binding) to know the more details about OLAP data binding.

 ```csharp